-Perhaps one of the most iconic mountains in the Adirondacks, there are many ways to summit Whiteface.
+Perhaps one of the most iconic mountains in the Adirondacks, there are many ways to summit Whiteface, which is ranked #5 in elevation among the 46 Adirondack High Peaks.
 In the summer months, you can drive up the toll road and in the winter you can ski up it.
-The mountain is home to Olympic alpine ski trails and the “largest vertical in the East”.
+The mountain is home to Olympic alpine ski trails and the “Largest Vertical in the East”.
 If you’re an avid skier, we recommend skiing up the toll road in the winter or taking the hiking trail in the summer, particularly if you’re used to a snow-covered view.

 Another popular alternative is to hike the mountain via Whiteface Landing and Connery Pond, which is a mile longer and doesn’t have easy access to Esther, but is beautiful and enjoyable in its own right.

 If you are heading to Wilmington from Lake Placid on Route 86, follow it until the four corners with Bonnieview Road ahead and Whiteface Mountain Road on the left.
-Turn left and follow the road for .6 miles to a dirt road on your left.
-Take that left and you will see a parking area .2 miles ahead on the right.
+Turn left and follow the road for 0.6 miles to a Reservoir Road on your left.
+Take that left and you will see a parking area 0.2 miles ahead on the right.

 A shorter option than the Wilmington Trail from Reservoir Rd, this makes your hiking journey about 7.8 miles round trip when starting from the Atmospheric Science Research Center.

 This trailhead is located just a few minutes outside of Lake Placid.
 This will be the longest of the route options at about 12 miles round-trip.
 Depending on the time of year, the gate may be closed to the parking area on Connery Pond Road.
 If that's the case, there is a parking area available right next to this road off of Route 86.